Credit and debt toolkit

 Credit: Repair and rebuild

-Improve your credit by taking steps to fix errors and improve your credit score.
-Good general steps for taking action include these best practices.
+Improve your credit by taking steps to fix errors and monitor your credit score.
+Good general steps for taking action include the best practices below.

 Build a budget: set goals, track progress